 Derry Girl Characters and Who Plays Them

-The cast of Derry Girl is filled with amazing actress and actors who have helped to bring the show to life.
+The cast of Derry Girl is filled with amazing actresses and actors who have helped to bring the show to life.
 You’ll end up falling in love with those playing the characters just as much as you’ll love the characters.
-What I loved about this show is it’s empowering nearly all-female cast which is rare to see on television.
+What I loved about this show is it’s empowering nearly all-female cast which is rare to seen on television.

 Let’s look at the talented cast of Derry Girls: